-The Canadian Environmental Law Association, Pollution Probe and the Sierra Legal Defence Fund have all been involved in Ontario's efforts to successfully negotiate the Great Lakes ~ St. Lawrence River Basin Sustainable Water Resources Agreement signed in December 2005 with the nine other Great Lakes jurisdictions.
-Since 2004 all three groups have served on an Advisory Panel with over 45 other stakeholders to the Ministry of Natural Resources, Ontario's negotiators on this Agreement.
-Advice from this Advisory Panel shaped the positions of the Ontario government at the negotiating table and led to a final Agreement that was far more acceptable to Ontarians than earlier drafts.
+The Canadian Environmental Law Association (CELA) has been involved in Ontario's efforts to successfully negotiate the Great Lakes - St. Lawrence River Basin Sustainable Water Resources Agreement signed in December 2005 by the Province of Ontario and the nine other Great Lakes jurisdictions.
+Since 2004 CELA has served on an Advisory Panel with over 45 other stakeholders to the Ministry of Natural Resources, Ontario's negotiators on this Agreement.
+Advice from this Advisory Panel shaped the positions of the Ontario government at the negotiating table and led to a final Agreement that would serve the needs and expectations of Ontarians.
 The Agreement prohibits diversions and large transfers of water out of the Great Lakes Basin and sets a framework to measure and reduce our water use within the Region.
+As well, CELA served on an Advisory Committee to the Council of Great Lakes Governors who coordinated the negotiations between 2001 and 2005.
+This gave us a valuable insight on the positions of the US States on the issues discussed.